 #4 – Reduce Consumption Of Alcohol And Cigarette Smoking

 Excessive drinking of alcohol has a negative effect on testosterone production.

 A recent study revealed that men who drank modest amounts of alcohol every day for three weeks experienced a seven percent decrease in their testosterone levels.

 In order to avoid a drop in testosterone, you should limit your alcohol intake.

 If you are the type of person who likes to have a glass of alcoholic beverage every night, try to reduce that amount to 3-4 per week and then 2-3 until you are only an occasional drinker.

 It will be hard at first but if you try your best to be persistent, you’ll be successful at limiting your alcohol intake over time.

 Cigarette smoking also has a negative impact on your T-levels.
-Cigarettes have more that 7,500 chemicals that are capable of wrecking havoc to your reproductive tract.
+Cigarettes have more than 7,500 chemicals that are capable of wreaking havoc on your reproductive tract.

 Quitting smoking may be hard, but if you want to increase your manly hormones, consider dropping this habit altogether.